-The revenue impact of this bill on the Other Funds of LLR and the General Fund is undetermined.
-It is not known how many new applicants will seek compact licensure, what compact privilege fee the board will set for compact licensure, or how many instances of adverse action will occur upon entry into the compact.
-LLR does not anticipate its remittance to the General Fund under Proviso 81.3 of the FY 2021-22 Appropriations Act will exceed a few hundred dollars.
+The revenue impact on Other Funds of LLR is undetermined.
+It is unknown how many new applicants will seek compact licensure, what compact privilege fee the board will set for compact licensure, or how many instances of adverse action will occur upon entry into the compact.

-This bill may increase General Fund revenue by approximately \$4,450 in the first year in which the compact becomes active and each year thereafter due to fees collected by SLED for state criminal records checks.
+This bill may increase Other Funds revenue of SLED by approximately \$4,450 beginning in FY 2022-23 due to fees collected by SLED for criminal records checks.